FREQUENTLY ASKED QUESTIONS

 How often do you perform?

 Frequently, in all sorts of venues and often at short notice.
 We like to be available for community events.
 There is no compulsion to perform, but most members enjoy it and we often find our performances develop into a social occasion.

 What does it cost?

 South Devon Singers is a registered charity.
 We pay our musical director (and his substitutes when he is away) and we hire a conductor and other professionals for concerts on occasions.
-We have venue hire to pay, public liability insurance, a piano to maintain and lots of music to print.
+We have venue hire to pay, public liability insurance and lots of music to print.

 Our charges are:-*